WHAT ARE Snap-Fit JOINTs?

-Snap-fit designs can be an effective way to replace fasteners/hardware in injection-molded plastic parts or products.
-For most applications, snap-fit connections are the simplest and most cost-effective way to assemble two parts — making them ideal for high-volume production.
+Snap-fit designs, also called snap joints, are an effective way to replace fasteners/hardware in injection-molded plastic parts or products.
+For most applications, snap joint connections are the simplest and most cost-effective way to assemble two parts — making them ideal for high-volume production.
 The quick and easy connections help reduce the risk of improper assembly, which occurs more frequently in applications that require more components (fasteners) and tools.

 Benefits of Snap-Fit Connections

-Today, there is growing interest by manufacturers in snap-fit because it can save time and money, as well as being just as strong as fastened connections.
-Other primary benefits include:
+Manufacturers are interested in injection molding snap-fit because it can save time and money, as well as being just as strong as fastened connections.
+Other primary benefits:

 - Can replace nuts, screws, washers, etc., with no other adhesives, solvents, or fastening processes needed